Skip to Content

 Lake Como, with colorful houses and tree-covered hills in the background

-And why not really immersing yourself in Lake Como atmosphere by taking a peak of Villa Melzi, built in early 19th century and surrounded by the most precisely designed and beautiful park (tickets are 6,5€ at the time of writing and the Villa is open from March through November).
+And why not really immerse yourself in the Lake Como atmosphere by taking a peak of Villa Melzi, built in the early 19th century and surrounded by the most precisely designed and beautiful park (tickets are 6,5€ at the time of writing and the Villa is open from March through November).

 Of course, let’s not forget: you should absolutely take a boat tour of Lake Como.
 This is the very best way to enjoy the lake.

 Not into self-guided traveling for once?
-You can book the Lake Como, Bellagio and Varenna: Full-Day Tour from Milan and in one day, you’ll visit Como and the neoclassical Villa Olmo with a guide, you’ll go on a short boat cruise on the lake, and you’ll have free time in Bellagio and Varenna.
-By nightfall, they will bring you back to Milan on a private bus. ➥ CHECK IT OUT
+You can book the Lake Como & Bellagio by Bus & Private Boat Tour from Milan to enjoy a hassle-free experience.
+In one day, you’ll visit Como and the neoclassical Villa Olmo with a guide, go on a short boat cruise on the lake, and have free time in Bellagio.
+By nightfall, you’ll return to Milan on a private bus. ➥ CHECK IT OUT

 Day 3: Verona